Android 12: Das sind die wichtigsten Neuerungen in der dritten und zugleich letzten Developer Preview (Video) - GWB

 Google hat die dritte und letzte Android 12 Developer Preview für alle interessierten Pixel-Nutzer veröffentlicht.
 Genau einen Monat nach der zweiten Entwicklervorschau und einen Monat vor der erwarteten ersten Beta gibt es auch in der DP3 wieder eine Reihe von Neuerungen zu entdecken.
 Wer sich die Installation aus gutem Grund nicht selbst zutraut, kann sich hier nun alle Änderungen als Video ansehen.

-Google ist voll im Zeitplan und hat gestern Abend die Android 12 Developer Preview 3 veröffentlicht.
+Google ist voll im Zeitplan und hat am Mittwoch die Android 12 Developer Preview 3 veröffentlicht.
 Diese folgt etwa zwei Wochen nach den kürzlich eingelegten Zwischenversionen 12 DP 2.1 sowie 12 DP 2.2, die eine ganze Reihe von Bugfixes an Bord hatten.
 Auch mit der dritten Developer Preview gibt es viele Fehlerbehebungen sowie eine Reihe von neuen Funktionen.

 Die wichtigsten Änderungen im Überblick: